rozlynboutin/microbiome_helper/16S-tutorial-UNDER-CONSTRUCTION.md

     vagrant@MicrobiomeHelper:~/Desktop/16S_chemerin_tutorial$ ls
     fastq  map.txt

 "fastq" is the directory containing all the sequencing files, which we are going to process. "map.txt" contains metadata about the samples.
-We can look at it with the _less_ command:
+We can look at it with the _less_ command (hit "q" to exit):

     less map.txt